NZSA Governance

 • Finance and Risk Committee

-• Corporate Assessment Committee
+• Investment Committee

 Where appropriate, the Board is able to create Working Groups to focus on specific, project-based strategic deliverables.
+There are currently two working groups – Revenue and Marketing, established in uspport of achieving near-term NZSA objectives.

 The CEO is not a member of the Board, but participates in all Board and Committee meetings.